-At STOPit, we are committed to protecting children and one way we do that is by complying with applicable children’s privacy laws.
+At STOPit Solutions (“STOPit”), we are committed to protecting children and one way we do that is by complying with applicable children’s privacy laws.
 For residents of the United States, we protect children under the age of 13 as required by the federal Children’s Online Privacy Protection Act (“COPPA”) and its regulations.
 If you would like to learn more about COPPA, please see OnGuard Online or the Federal Trade Commission’s (FTC) COPPA FAQs.
 To review guidance issued by the Privacy Commissioner of Canada with respect to children’s privacy, please see “Collecting from kids?
 Ten tips for services aimed at children and youth.”

-The STOPit application (“app”) (including its browser-based version) may be used by children under the age of 13, but STOPit never requests, prompts, or encourages children to submit their personal information to STOPit.
-Although children may choose to voluntarily include personal information in an incident report made through the STOPit app, STOPit has no control over this.
+The STOPit reporting application (“STOPit app”) (including its browser-based version) may be used by children under the age of 13, but we do not request, prompt, or encourage children to submit their personal information through the STOPit App.
+Although children may choose to voluntarily include personal information in an incident report made through the STOPit app, we have no control over this.

 You may also contact us using the following information:

 101 Crawfords Corner Road, Suite 4-105R